coderefinery/coderefinery.org/content/blog/2022-11-25-lessons-learned-sep-2022 copy.md

 >>> What is needed still is to make them understandable and see for synergies

 ### Registration
-- ask for consent to be contacted for future events organized by us
+- Ask for consent to be contacted for future events organized by us
-- exercise leader registration was confusing (too many forms)
+- Exercise leader registration was confusing (too many forms)
 - Let people to self-organise more
   - Offer hackmd, EL zoom, Ex zoom, stream and inform people about those resources
   - Give hints about different ways to participate but no rigid instructions
-- Still more lightweight system registration
+- We still need a more lightweight system registration
-  - This is a balancing act between guiding people and trusting them to them self.organise
+  - This is a balancing act between guiding people and trusting them to them self-organise
-- leave team registration completely to the participants to handle
+- Leave team registration completely to the participants or partners to handle
   - Tell that they could summon teams in their organisation communication channels
   - They could indicate somewhere that they are open for teams
   - Tell organisations that they can organise their own registration